Richalbert/Richalbert/README.md

 - 📫 How to reach me ...

 - in 2024 I learn C++ again, I follow lessons of Celine Noel
+- and I learn Python again

+To be FreeLenceDevMan : )

 <!---
 Richalbert/Richalbert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.